openstack/oslo.i18n/doc/source/user/usage.rst

    for import statements.

-It is important to use the marker functions (e.g. _LI), rather than the longer form of the name, because the tool that scans the source code for translatable strings looks for the marker function names.
+It is important to use the marker functions (e.g. _), rather than the longer form of the name, because the tool that scans the source code for translatable strings looks for the marker function names.